nest/nestml/doc/running/running_spinnaker.rst

 Generating code
 ~~~~~~~~~~~~~~~

 1. Before building the Apptainer image, make sure there is a ``.spynnaker.cfg`` in the current working directory.
+Make sure logging options (like ``extract_iobuf``) are enabled.
 See https://spinnakermanchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.html for instructions on how to create this file.

 2. Build the Apptainer image from https://github.com/nest/nestml/blob/main/extras/spinnaker-apptainer.def